endormi/GitFinder/README.md

 ### Using GitHub's API

 To use GitHub's API, you obviously need to fetch the API from GitHub.
-(Url is continuous)
+(URL is continuous)

 ```
 const fetchUsers = async (user) => {